flycheck/flycheck/doc/contributor/contributing.rst

 Please make your pull requests against the ``master`` branch.

 Use ``make specs test`` to test your pull request locally.
-When making changes to syntax checkers of a specific language, it’s also a good idea to run ``make integ`` and check whether the tests for the particular language still work.
-You may safely ignore failures for other languages; a successful ``make integ`` is by no means mandatory for pull requests!
+When making changes to syntax checkers of a specific language, it’s also a good idea to run :samp:`make LANGUAGE={language} integ` and check whether the tests for the particular language still work.
+A successful ``make integ`` is by no means mandatory for pull requests, though, we will test your changes, too.

 All pull requests are reviewed by a :ref:`maintainer <flycheck-maintainers>`.
 Feel free to mention individual developers (e.g. ``@lunaryorn``) to request a